Get started with Shape today!

 Fixed pricing plan

-Shape's CRM stands as an epitome of comprehensive insurance software, offering a seamless blend of top-tier marketing automation, CRM capabilities, and sector-specific tools - all consolidated in one platform.
-Diving in, it's evident how Shape maximizes lead management, thanks to its strategic collaborations with leading lead providers.
-Furthermore, features like automated lead follow-ups and rate-quoting integrations consolidate its position as the ultimate insurance CRM software for insurance agencies keen on scaling.
+Whether you want to grow your book of business, streamline your sales activities, or improve customer loyalty, Shape's insurance CRM has you covered.
+A truly comprehensive insurance software, the platfrom offers a seamless blend of top-tier marketing automation, CRM capabilities, and sector-specific tools - all consolidated in one platform.
+It's evident how Shape maximizes lead management, thanks to its strategic collaborations with leading lead providers.
+Features like automated lead follow-ups and rate-quoting integrations consolidate its position as the ultimate insurance CRM software for insurance agencies keen on scaling.
+Moreover, its many years serving the needs of the real estate industry will serve property insurance providers well.

 One of Shape's defining aspects is its inbuilt dialer, complemented by features such as lead distribution, sales pipelines, and expansive email and text automation, brimming with versatile templates.
 The mobility offered via its Mobile CRM app ensures that agents stay productive on-the-go, emphasizing flexibility.